erfan4lx/Telegram-Auto-Channel-Joiner/README.md

 # Auto-Joiner
-Telegram auto channel/group member joiner
+Telegram auto channel/group bulk member joiner

 Contact with me to get the Password of Zip file on :